GroverHeena/CPSC_Titanic_Analysis/README.md

 # CPSC_Titanic_Analysis
-Titanic Dataset Analysis in python
+Titanic Dataset Analysis in python, Datasource is csv file downloaded from Kaggle.
+The dataset has analysis testing for 3 hypothesis in it.